Creating beautiful baby headbands does not need to be hard. Read on for my simple 5 steps to DIY baby flower headbands.

 I am not a DIYer by any means, but this is so easy even I can do it.
 Which means yours will probably turn out even nicer than mine!

 - Headband elastic – I have bought from this Etsy shop multiple times and have loved what I received every time.
 I bought the Grab Bag so I got a variety of colors and styles.

 - Fabric flowers – the trick here is to have the felt piece on the back so you can glue it.
 Same Etsy store as above – I purchase the Grab Bag.
-They are all done for you and come in multiple colours and styles.
+They are all done for you and come in multiple colors and styles.

 - Glue gun and glue – I bought a cheap one at Walmart for less than $10.
 Here is the same brand at Amazon.